sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 Papyrus Sans was the first to respond, rushing forward toward the time traveller, looking as if he is meeting his idol - starry eyes and all.
 "It Is An Honour To Welcome The Original Sans Into The Multiverse!
 Although, You've Come At A Bad Time.
 These Villainous Rapscallions Have Somehow Destroyed The Guardian Of Positivity!"

 "Told you already Blue," shrugged the one with the target over his chest.
 "Wasn't us.
-We don't even know where Dream hides to even go near him."
+We don't even know where you lot hide to even go near him."

-"killer's right," muttered Dust. "plus, you and *that* freak," he nodded at the painter, "snuck in here and offed our boss, so don't go pretending you're the innocent one."
+"killer's right," muttered Dust. "plus, you and *that* freak," he nodded at the painter, "snuck in here and offed *our* boss, so don't go pretending you're the innocent one."

 "We Did Not!"
 Blue growled.
 "We Didn't Even Have Access To Your Castle Until Cross Came To Find Us!"

 "okay, hang on."
 Sans raised his palms. "gonna need some context here."

 "...Yes, I'm afraid so," agreed Toriel, confused and concerned.
-"I take it then, that your sides have always fought?"
+"I take it then, that you all have always fought?"

 "yeah..."
-The hulking Sans nodded, adjusting his hold on the axe he carried. "me n' dusty... red, cross, killer... we're all outcasts. made s'm... poor choices... had a rough life."
+The hulking Sans nodded, adjusting his hold on the axe he carried. "me n' dusty... red, cross, killer... we're all outcasts. made s'm... poor choices... or had shit luck... had a rough life."

 "But they chose to align themselves with the Corrupted Guardian Of Negativity," proclaimed the artist.
 "Their actions have caused the suffering of millions across the multiverse."

-"agree to disagree," snapped Red. "nightmare's only fulfilling his duties. gives us somewhere to call home. makes us feel part of something again."
+"agree to disagree," snapped Red. "nightmare's only fulfilling his duties, maintainin' the balance. gives us somewhere to call home. makes us feel part of something again."

 "But Then Why Spread--"